deonblaauw/Text-To-Video-AI/README.md

 ---

 This `README.md` provides an overview of the script, its functionalities, how to install and use it, as well as some insights into its underlying structure and components.
+To view the Readme.md of the original project, [please refer here.](https://github.com/SamurAIGPT/Text-To-Video-AI/blob/main/README.md)